 So what does all that have to do with specialists?
 Certainly, no surgeries — elective or emergency — are performed at AFC.
 What the information does do is introduce alternative revenue streams to physicians who are looking to recover the losses the pandemic has placed on their bottom line.

 Some physicians are branching out to the practice of doctor-preneuer — combining their medical background and buying into a healthcare-focused business.

 The urgent care industry is an example.
 Keep in mind, no one needs a medical degree to own an urgent care, but many franchisees at American Family Care do have a background in healthcare.
-An urgent care is a business that employs highly skilled doctors and nurses — but doesn’t necessarily mean the investor has to work in the business.
+An urgent care is a business that employs highly skilled doctors and nurses — but it doesn’t necessarily mean the investor has to work in the business.
 A growing number of doctors are buying into the industry.
 In fact, AFC was founded by a physician, Dr. Bruce Irwin, who pioneered the concept of convenient, patient-centric healthcare.